ai-fast-track/timeseries/README.md

 ## Installing **`timeseries`** on local machine as an editable package

-1- Only if you have not already installed `fastai v2` Install [fastai2](https://dev.fast.ai/#Installing) by foolwing the steps described there.
+1- Only if you have not already installed `fastai v2` Install [fastai2](https://dev.fast.ai/#Installing) by following the steps described there.

 2- Install timeseries package by following the instructions here below: